Christophe Gbenye

 Christophe Gbenye (c.
 1927 – 3 February 2015) was a Congolese politician, trade unionist, and rebel who, along with Gaston Soumialot, led the Simba rebellion, an anti-government insurrection in the Democratic Republic of the Congo during the Congo Crisis, between 1964 and 1965.

-Biography
+Early life

-Christophe Gbenye was born in Bagbe, Bas-Uélé District, Orientale Province in the Belgian Congo in 1927 as a member of the Mbua tribe.
+Christophe Gbenye was born in Bagbe, Bas-Uélé District, Orientale Province in the Belgian Congo in 1927 as a member of the Mobua tribe.
 Relatively little is known about his early life.
 Gbenye received his secondary education at the Marist Brothers school in Buta.
 He served as a clerk for the Stanleyville municipal government's finance department and became a trade unionist.
 He later served as the vice president of the eastern Congo branch of the General Labour Federation of Belgium which in 1951 became the Confederation of Free Trade Unions of the Congo.